 The Leslies of the world have probably already read your entire website and know a lot about you but they love learning more.
 Give them a chance to learn in your emails.

 If you’re writing sending an email a week, you can easily rotate between these four personalities every week.
 However, you might want to try combining the personality types in your emails too.

 For example, let’s say you want to hit both the Reds and the Blues.
 That might sound hard.
 Red doesn’t want fluff while Blue wants to be taken on a journey.
 What you can do is write your intro paragraph for the Reds.
-Make just a few sentences that get straight to the point and a call to action.
+Make just a few sentences that get straight to the point and include a call to action.

-Then you can get into a testimonial or photos that strengthen that main point for the Blues.
+Then, you can get into a testimonial or photos that strengthen that main point for the Blues.
 The Reds will check out but that doesn’t matter, you already gave them what they wanted and they can make their decision to take action.

 Now, what about combining Yellows and Greens.
 Greens love information while Yellows just want to have fun!
 It seems like another impossible pairing.

-Try instead to break up the information or useful tips that you’re giving with fun.
+Try instead to break up the information or useful tips that you’re giving with something fun.
 Make sure it’s fun stuff that easily stands out.
 Maybe an appropriate GIF or humorous headline.
 The Yellows might not read everything but they’ll appreciate the fun things they do see when skimming through.

-Not that you know how to do it, test it out!
+Now that you know how to do it, test it out!
 Watch to see how different emails change your click-through rates.
 Maybe you’ll find out that your audience is mostly Yellow personality types or that you don’t have any Red personality types on your email list.
 It’s all about varying your email marketing strategies and seeing what works best.